 make clean install

-You can check that the notebook server extension was successful installed with:
+You can check that the notebook server extension was successfully installed with:

 jupyter serverextension list

-You can check that the JupyterLab extension was successful installed with:
+You can check that the JupyterLab extension was successfully installed with:

 jupyter labextension list